 in "Musicians Village" for musicians who had lost their homes in Hurricane

-Students have had the opportunity to play masterclasses with composers David Borden and Robert Vandall, with concert pianist Rebecca Penneys, and on harpsichord with the early music ensemble, Rebel.
+Students have had the opportunity to play masterclasses with composers David Borden, Jeanine Yeager, Jorge Mejia and Robert Vandall; with concert pianists Emmanuel Ax, Inna Faliks, and Rebecca Penneys; and on harpsichord with the early music ensemble, Rebel.

 NATIONAL PIANO TEACHERS GUILD

 LAKE ERIE BALLET.
-Linda Kobler and Katie Ahrens performed David Borden's The Continuing Story of Counterpoint at a Mercyhurst University masterclass with the composer (video), and for the "Women of Myth" dance concert (video and article at left).
+Linda Kobler and Katie Ahrens performed David Borden's The Continuing Story of Counterpoint at a Mercyhurst University masterclass with the composer, and for the "Women of Myth" dance concert (article at left).

 THURSDAY NOON TOGETHER SERIES.
 The studio has presented a full concert every year on this downtown series, 2005-2014.